 BSN invests in their teachers' development to ensure top quality education

-BSN is starting on September 2016 a new International Leadership Academy, which will bring in professional development experts to help further improve current staff members' teaching practices.
+BSN has started a new International Leadership Academy, which will bring in professional development experts to help further improve current staff members' teaching practices.
 [Contributed by The British School in the Netherlands]

 Every day we are affected and inspired by the people who surround us.
 Whether they be our role models, politicians, peers or colleagues — these people help define the lens through which we see the world.
 So, shouldn’t we endeavour to surround ourselves with people who aspire to be the very best they can be?